mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 facebookenable: true
 ---

+---

 *Mautic 4 comes with new Marketplace.
 In the initial release there is just plugin browser.
-The install an update features will be added in the future feature releases as it depends on the new Composer v2 support and new file structure.*
+The features to install and update plugins will be added in a future feature releases, as it depends on the new Composer v2 support and new file structure.*

 **Warning**